-- Envelope height: - 6.5m for Over Dimension (OD) routes 6m for urban and rural freeways, and main and arterial roads 5m for local and other roads - Table drains will be constructed and maintained to reduce water velocity and run off and to prevent water from flooding the road and roadsides within acceptable limits for the road classification. - Table drains will be maintained to reduce the incursion of inappropriate vegetation (including saplings) with due regard to significant vegetation.
+- 1 Table drains will be constructed and maintained to reduce water velocity and run off and to prevent water from flooding the road and roadsides within acceptable limits for the road classification. - 2 Table drains will be maintained to reduce the incursion of inappropriate vegetation (including saplings) with due regard to significant vegetation.

-- 3 Native vegetation will be avoided when locating or maintaining drain 'cut off points where practicable. - 4 Maintenance vehicles and machinery will be parked in low conservation areas, wayside stops or on suitably identified areas of private property. - 5 Machine turning points will not occur in areas of indigenous vegetation. - 6 Machinery will be operated within the road formation where possible. - 7 An appropriate size of machinery will be selected to minimise impact on the site. - Where machinery must be serviced on a roadside, care will be taken to ensure that no spillage results. - 9 Hygiene protocols will be adopted for works in all areas in order to minimise the spread of weeds, invertebrate pests and pathogens. - 10 Stack sites.
+- 3 Native vegetation will be avoided when locating or maintaining drain 'cut off points where practicable. - 4 Maintenance vehicles and machinery will be parked in low conservation areas, wayside stops or on suitably identified areas of private property. - 5 Machine turning points will not occur in areas of indigenous vegetation. - 6 Machinery will be operated within the road formation where possible. - 7 An appropriate size of machinery will be selected to minimise impact on the site. - 8 Where machinery must be serviced on a roadside, care will be taken to ensure that no spillage results. - 9 Hygiene protocols will be adopted for works in all areas in order to minimise the spread of weeds, invertebrate pests and pathogens. - 10 Stack sites.
 Refer to 10.1.6 - 11 Regional Roads Victoria Code of Practice should be considered when working on Regional Roads Victoria managed roads.